Computer-Generated Patterns Inspired by a Game of Lights

 You can find more patterns here.

-Conjecture: There are infinitely many Solomatov-Meleka Matrices.
-This follows from the fact that there are infinitely many integers to use as our grid length, n, and the fact that there are infinitely many primes, p, to use as modulos.
-We have no reason to believe that solutions stop existing at a large enough grid size or modulo but have not tried to prove it yet.
+Conjecture: There are infinitely many Solomatov–Meleka Matrices.
+This follows from the fact that there are infinitely many integers to use as our grid length, n, and the fact that there are infinitely many primes, p, to use as moduli.
+We have no reason to believe that solutions stop existing at a large enough grid size or modulus but have not tried to prove it yet.

 We have 9 lightbulbs and we want to know which of the 9 to turn on so that the whole grid is turned on.